 My Cancer Diagnosis

-My Cancer diagnosis came after years of gynaecological health issues.
+My cancer diagnosis came after years of gynaecological health issues.
 Heavy periods led to a tumour and that has led to finding out that I have endometrial cancer.
 Emotionally it’s still a numbing subject.
 But as soul-crushing as it can be, there are instances that you just seem to forget.
 I have had 2 surgeries to date, after only having been diagnosed a month and a half ago.
 Despite the fear of the worst, the prognosis has been a good one.
 My cancer has been determined to be stage 1, which is absolutely brilliant considering the circumstances.
+And my cervical smear test came back normal.

 Even though the big picture is one full of optimism, the reality is that my day to day has been altered.
 One of the major issues that I suffered as a consequence of the heavy periods was anaemia.
 I’m telling you, it was severe.
 So much so that I’m sure I’m made up of equal parts donor blood as I am my own.
 It’s been better nowadays but the fatigue that is associated with it is absolutely draining.